-63 When WorkChoices was introduced in 2005, the employee consent model was ported over as the genesis of AWAs, and the requirement for union notification was removed.
+&lt;sup>66 When WorkChoices was introduced in 2005, the employee consent model was ported over as the genesis of AWAs, and the requirement for union notification was removed.

-Nevertheless, since 2012 non-union EAs have still accounted for an average of around 30 per cent of all private sector EAs.
+Nevertheless, since 2012 non-union EAs have still accounted for an average of around 30 percent of all private sector EAs.